User environment management: User environment management

 User environment management is a software solution which enables corporate policy and user preference data, the ‘user personality’, to be abstracted from the delivered operating system and applications and centrally managed.
 This personality can then be associated with the variety of delivery mechanisms an organization uses ‘on-demand’, enabling dynamic personalization of provisioned desktops and easier migration of users to newer technologies such as virtual desktops.
 User environment management can be applied to all Citrix, VMware and Microsoft delivery methods, including virtual, provisioned, streamed and published environments.

 Due to the extensive nature of user environment management, there are a number of solutions in the market which address only part of the solution such as Group Policy Preferences, and DesktopAuthority (Dell) for policy management.
 Tranxition Software offers migration of profile settings with data and profile policy control.
 A few companies offer a comprehensive and complete user environment management solution (i.e. the ability to control both profile settings and offer a portable user experience).
 These solutions work across multiple Windows workspaces including physical, virtual, and cloud environments.
 The advantage to cross environment support is having a singular User Environment that works across all of your Windows workspaces.
 This approach helps onboard users from one workspace to the next, some even across Windows OS version changes.
 Vendors that support this comprehensive User Environment view include Unisys, Ivanti and Liquidware Liquidware.
-It should also be noted that both VMware and Citrix have basic tools that are mainly available within their workspace offerings and are generally siloed for use only within those specific workspaces only.
+It should also be noted that both VMware and Citrix have basic tools that are mainly available within their workspace offerings and are generally siloed for use only within those specific workspaces.